Drag on a partially immersed sphere at the capillary scale: Experimental results

 Our data presented in Figure \ref{Single} demonstrates a substantial increase in drag due to the presence of the free surface.
 In this section, we rationalize this additional drag by appealing to similar hydrostatic arguments as described by Teigen and Chaplin \cite{chaplin2003steady} for the case of the surface-piercing cylinder.

 The Froude number characterizes the influence of inertial forces relative to those of gravity.
 In particular, for a vertical surface of area $A$ and vertical length scale $L$, the square of $Fr$ is proportional to the ratio of forces from inertia ($\frac{1}{2} \rho U^2 A$) to those from hydrostatics ($\rho g L A$).
-Our experiments are for $Fr \sim O (1)$, which suggests that gravitational effects may contribute to our measurements.